Gary Pavela, Co-founder

 AIS created and maintains an active Facebook Group in Don’s honor.
 Please join us there for ongoing insights on protecting and promoting academic integrity:

-Justin Coon: AIS Leadership Team
+Justin Coon: AIS Tutor and Leadership Team

 Justin Coon has been a tutor with Academic Integrity Seminar since 2013.
 Justin has a J.D. from Duke University and undergraduate degrees in accounting and English from the University of Maryland.
 While he was a student at Maryland, Justin served as the Chair of the Student Honor Council and presided over academic integrity hearings.
 He also helped the University to implement an honor pledge.